New for 2022

 We invite you to take tea where smugglers once hid their contraband from the Customs officers and counted their loot.
 Hear the stories of Gunsgreen House’s original owner, John Nisbet – by day respected merchant of Eyemouth, by night a self-confessed notorious smuggler.

 Your visit begins as you sweep up the grand steps through the imposing front door where Nisbet would have welcomed the notables of the day.
-Sit down to a gentile afternoon tea in the grand dining rooms once used to entertain guests and know that you are sitting on top of a myriad of smugglers’ tales.
+Sit down to a genteel afternoon tea in the grand dining rooms once used to entertain guests and know that you are sitting on top of a myriad of smugglers’ tales.

 Which of these stories will you find to be true?